Lundalogik/LimeBootstrapAppStore/coursequeue/README.md

 #Installation

 Download the installation file through the link.
-Run the activityweb.exe.

-Setting up the goals and activities you want to follow up on:
+Add the \install\Queue.bas into your VBA.

-Open the ***.** file to change the activities you want to follow find a following line:
+Open SQL-management studio, find the database where you want to use the business funnel and choose "New Query".
+Insert the SQL procedures csp_getQueueLength and csp_updateCampaignQueue from the Install folder for your database.

-Change the activity names into the ones you are using in LIME Pro.
-Salescall, meeting, etc...
+Your Course participant card requires two fields:
-Do the same on the goal line.
+<li>queuetime</li

-Save.
+<li>queuepos</li>